The Journey Prize

 - Each year, an independent jury appointed by McClelland & Stewart in conjunction with The Writers’ Trust of Canada will be responsible for reading all the eligible stories submitted to The Journey Prize.

 - The jury will select approximately 9-13 stories for inclusion in The Journey Prize Stories, published annually in the fall by McClelland & Stewart.
-From the stories selected for the anthology, the jury will then select a shortlist of three stories and a winner.
+From the stories selected for the anthology, the jury will then select a shortlist of three stories and, from these three, a winner.

 - Submissions to The Journey Prize must come from eligible Canadian literary print and online-only publications.
 The Journey Prize reserves the right to decide whether a print or online-only publication qualifies for entry.
 Publications that have never before submitted to the Journey Prize should write to email@example.com to confirm their eligibility prior to submitting.